NotJerwee/firebase-user-auth/README.md

 # firebase-user-auth
-A template for user authentication using Firebase
+A template to create a user authentication using Firebase

 ## Installation
 Git clone